mdfarragher/GLC0920/AutoML/HeartDiseasePrediction/README.md

 In this assignment you're going to build an app that can predict the heart disease risk in a group of patients.

-The first thing you will need for your app is a data file with patients, their medical info, and their heart disease risk assessment.
-We're going to use the famous [UCI Heart Disease Dataset](https://archive.ics.uci.edu/ml/datasets/heart+Disease) which has real-life data from 303 patients.

-Download the [Processed Cleveland Data](https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/processed.cleveland.data) file and save it as **processed.cleveland.data.csv**.
+Let's start by downloading the dataset.
+Grab the [Cleveland Heart Disease Training](https://raw.githubusercontent.com/mdfarragher/GLC0920/master/AutoML/HeartDiseasePrediction/processed_cleveland_train.csv) and [Cleveland Heart Disease Testing](https://raw.githubusercontent.com/mdfarragher/GLC0920/master/AutoML/HeartDiseasePrediction/processed_cleveland_test.csv) datasets and save them as **processed_cleveland_train.csv** and **processed_cleveland_test.csv** respectively.

-The data file looks like this:
+The data files look like this:

 ![Processed Cleveland Data](./assets/data.png)